ecolevelsireland-cpu/ecoscape-ireland/README.md

 - Partner with Irish NGOs and councils to deliver high-impact environmental reports.

 ## Contact

+## Ready for Your County?
+Want this map for **Cork, Galway, or all Ireland**?
+- €200 per county
+- Tree cover % per town included
+- Interactive web version available

+Email: ecolevelsireland@gmail.com

 For inquiries, custom projects, or to discuss how Eco Levels Ireland can support your organization, email us at ecolevelsireland@gmail.com.

 Follow our progress on GitHub or connect with us for updates on tree-focused environmental initiatives in Ireland!